 Keep records of your renewal dates and the steps you've taken, as this will streamline future renewals.
 Staying on top of renewal ensures continuous protection and trust for your website's visitors.

-When implementing SAN certificates, you may run into several common errors.
-The most frequent problem with SAN certificates is incorrect or missing entries in the SAN field.
-This might mean that a critical domain or subdomain is not covered by the certificate, leading to security warnings in browsers.
+Incorrect or missing entries in the SAN field: This is the most common problem that may happen to SAN certificates.
+It might mean that a critical domain or subdomain is not covered by the certificate, leading to security warnings in browsers.
 To avoid this issue, be careful to review the list of domains and subdomains that need to be secured before issuing the certificate.
 If any domains are missing or incorrect, you will need to reissue the certificate with the correct SAN entries.

 If you continue to experience issues after these checks, consult your certificate provider's Knowledge Base or contact their support team.
 They should be able to provide guidance specific to your situation.